pandulapeter/beagle/README.md

 * Add alternative ways for displaying the debug menu

 ### Known issues
-* The NetworkLogList module's dialog (that displays the JSON payload and the headers) is not finalized.
 * If your app already has a DrawerLayout (especially with a drawer on GravityCompat.END) you will probably have some issues.

 ### License